abhisek247767/AI-ML-DL-Hacktoberfest2024-WB/README.md

 * Then Fork this Repo
 * Add your contribution
 * Create new PR/MR
-* Repeated codes will not be merged.
+* Repeated Algorithms will not be merged.
 * The quality of pull requests is paramount,quantity comes second.

 ## Note